itamar-sh/itamar-sh/README.md

 The company I work on is called Hailo, and my team is the devops team.
 My mission in the beggining was focused mainly on building python validation tools.
 (NN generator and code supervision) My devops responsibilities has two major parts - first was to build monitoring tool and the second is to develop the infrastructure of our...will be continued.

+### Project from University
+An app for analyzing documents,